graphhopper/directions-api-clients/csharp/docs/MatrixApi.md

             var fromPointHint = new List<string>(); // List<string> | For the from_point parameter.
 See point_hint (optional)
             var toPointHint = new List<string>(); // List<string> | For the to_point parameter.
 See point_hint (optional)
             var outArray = new List<string>(); // List<string> | Specifies which arrays should be included in the response.
 Specify one or more of the following options 'weights', 'times', 'distances'.
 To specify more than one array use e.g. out_array=times&out_array=distances.
 The units of the entries of distances are meters, of times are seconds and of weights is arbitrary and it can differ for different vehicles or versions of this API. (optional) var vehicle = vehicle_example;  // string | The vehicle for which the route should be calculated.
-Other vehicles are foot, small_truck etc (optional)  (default to car)
+Other vehicles are foot, small_truck etc (optional)  (default to "car")

             try
             {